 For generations, this tiny candy shop in the Pocono Mountains has been a beloved holiday stopover for many families.
 Visit any weekend between Thanksgiving and Christmas, and you can watch candy canes being made by hand.

 During the holiday season, this midwestern candy shop is all about hand-pulled peppermint and cinnamon candy canes.
 The best part is watching them being made through the kitchen's viewing windows, as the smell of peppermint permeates the store.
 If you've got a question, just shout it out to the candy makers and they will answer.

 Since 1926, candy canes have been made by hand at Nelson’s Candy Kitchen in Columbia Historic State Park, about two hours southeast of Sacramento.
-Visitors can watch through the window every Saturday and Sunday in the early afternoon from the end of November through the weekend before Christmas.
+You can watch through the window every Saturday and Sunday in the early afternoon from the end of November through the weekend before Christmas.
 If you want to learn how to make the candy yourself, appointment requests can be made by mailing in a postcard.
 Participants will be selected randomly by lottery.

 G.A.
 Schimpff’s Confectionery has been open since 1891 and is one of the oldest, continuously operated, family-owned candy businesses in the United States.
 Its Candy Museum and Candy Demonstration Area offers candy-making demonstrations during the holidays.